denzelrenner/LIFE4136-Group1-Rotation2/README.md

 run ~/tetraploid_temporary_image_generation.py
 ```

-You will have to open a new PyMol window again and run the commands below

 ### Diploids

+You will have to open a new PyMOL window and then run the commands below in the PyMOL command line

 ```bash
 load ~/g46214_modelling_output/gatk_04AF_dip_29144/gatk_04AF_dip_29144_unrelaxed_rank_001_alphafold2_ptm_model_2_seed_000.pdb, diploid_g46214